 Next, I'd like to know what sorts of apps people are using to track their money.

 I'm still stuck in the stone-age, or so it seems.
 I've been using Quicken for almost two decades, warts and all.
 Like most folks, I loathe the most recent Mac versions (WTF, Intuit?), so I cling to Quicken 2007 — a seven-year-old desktop app.
 Sure, parts of it have been “sunsetted” (WTF, Intuit?), but otherwise it does the job.

 The only other money app I use is a tool called Personal Capital, which is available for iOS devices like the iPhone and the iPad.
 (There's also a web version.)
 I haven't used Personal Capital for account management; I use it only to see all of my accounts in one place.
 I like it.
 If it would sync with my credit union, I'd love it.
 (Maybe I should do a review…)

+Tom recently reviewed a bunch of investment apps.
 What about you?
 What sorts of financial apps are you using, whether on the desktop, web, or mobile device?

 Lastly, I've also let my personal-finance reading decline.
 That's a shame because I receive constant requests for book recommendations.

 Because good financial advice never gets old, I don't mind suggesting old favorites like Debt is Slavery, The Four Pillars of Investing, and Your Money or Your Life.
 But it'd be nice to have some modern weapons in my arsenal.